openEOPlatform/documentation/federation/backends/collections.md

 Band names for spectral bands follow the Bxx naming convention used by ESA.
 For example: B01, B02, B03, B08, B8A, B12

 - `SCL` = the Sen2Cor scene classification band
-- `approximateViewAzimuth` = collective term for the mean and accurate viewing azimuth angle.
-Depending on which backend is processing the data, the mean angle (for Sentinel Hub) or the accurate angle (for Terrascope) is used.
-If the accurate angle (`viewAzimuthAngles`) or the mean angle (`viewAzimuthMean`) is explicitly specified, the data is processed on the backend that holds the specified band.
+- `sunAzimuthApproximate`/`sunZenithApproximate`   = collective term for the sun     azimuth and zenith angles.
+Depending on which backend is processing the data, the accurate angle (for Sentinel Hub) or the mean angle (for Terrascope) is used.
+If the accurate angle (`sunAzimuthAngles`/`sunZenithAngles`)   or the mean angle (`sunAzimuthMean`/`sunZenithMean`)   is explicitly specified, the data is processed on the backend that holds the specified band.
-- `viewZenithMean` = collective term for the mean and accurate viewing zenith angle.
-Depending on which backend is processing the data, the mean angle (for Sentinel Hub) or the accurate angle (for Terrascope) is used.
-If the accurate angle (`viewZenithMean`) or the mean angle (`viewZenithAngles`) is explicitly specified, the data is processed on the backend that holds those bands.
+- `viewAzimuthApproximate`/`viewZenithApproximate` = collective term for the viewing azimuth and zenith angles.
+Depending on which backend is processing the data, the accurate angle (for Sentinel Hub) or the mean angle (for Terrascope) is used.
+If the accurate angle (`viewAzimuthAngles`/`viewZenithAngles`) or the mean angle (`viewAzimuthMean`/`viewZenithMean`) is explicitly specified, the data is processed on the backend that holds the specified band.
-- `sunAzimuthAngles`/`sunZenithAngles` = collective term for the exact sun azimuth and sun zenith angle.

 ### Common Properties